-You aren’t just paying an hourly rate for when your wedding planner is sat at their desk or at your venue actually working on your wedding.
+You aren’t just paying an hourly rate for when your wedding planner is actually working on your wedding.
 You are paying for their experience and knowledge and that takes years to build.
-I’ve been in the weddings and events industry for 16+ years and I’ve trained countless event planners and I can assure you that they way an experienced planner handles issues is very different, it’s really worth the extra investment.
+I’ve been in the weddings and events industry for 16+ years and trained countless event planners.
+The way an experienced planner handles issues is very different, it’s really worth the extra investment.

-Do keep in mind that you can’t compare the rate your wedding planner charges with your own salary or hourly rate.
+Keep in mind that you can’t compare the rate your wedding planner charges with your own salary or hourly rate.
 The money you are paying them isn’t landing in their accounts as “their” spending money, it’s business revenue.
-We have to allow about 25% of all planning fees to cover business costs such as insurance, web hosting, marketing, training etc.
+We have to allow about 25% of all income to cover business costs such as insurance, web hosting, marketing etc.

 The other concern about commission is that it can mean that your planner is selecting your suppliers based on which they get the best commission from rather than choosing the supplier best for you.

 When considering which wedding planner you want to work with do ask if they charge supplier commission.
-You may choose to go with a planner who does charge commission, that’s absolutely fine, I just believe you deserve to go into it with your eyes open.
+You may choose a planner who charges commission, that’s fine, you just deserve to go into it fully aware.

-If you’re enjoyed this post and think you might benefit from working with a wedding planner please do get in touch.
+If you’ve enjoyed this post and think you might benefit from working with a wedding planner please do get in touch.